Techneatium/F14_CheatSheet/README.md

 #### `F14_Cheatsheet.tex`
 - `\cbstart` was causing indentations, fixed by moving away from line starts

-#### Known bugs
-  - Hatching for `SYSTEMS` chapter page breaks under weird conditions
-    - If bottom margins increased
-    - If font changed to montserrat or metropolis
-    - Potential fix could be moving hatching commands into header/footer code direclty rather than with `AtBeginShipout`

 ***
 ### Changelog - 2022.02.11 - `v1.0.0 "class is out"`